vikash-rahii/node-sequalize-crud-app/README.md

 ## Running the tests

 - Run `npm install` to set up all dependencies.
-- Set up your Airport Gap API token as an environment variable called `AIRPORT_GAP_TOKEN`.
 - Execute the test suite with `npm test`.

 -For Run The Application `npm run dev` to run it locally.